Project

 Retrieval flow

-- it builds a snippet set and computes a hash of the content
+• it builds a snippet set from the generated portfolio payload

-- when a user asks a question, the question is embedded
+• when a user asks a question, the client first computes a keyword-oriented retrieval pass

 This does two things well: